aws-samples/cloud-experiments/exploring-data/README.md

 Let us enter the big data leagues now.
 Let's list all the files in the Registry dataset which match the year 2018 with no constraints on file size this time.
-We are now reusing the function written earlier suggesting how the CloudStory API will get used when we complete the notebook series.
+We are now reusing the function written earlier suggesting how the API will get used when we complete the notebook series.
 This time the results have files going beyond 1.5GB in size.
 We pick a file which is +700MB in size for our analysis.

 ```python